 Who doesn't love the burst of freshness and flavor that fresh herbs add to your dishes?
 Their punch of brightness can take any dish from drab to fab with a few chops of the knife.
 Before you go racing to the garden or farmers market and then put those delicious herbs into your next dish, you should always be washing your fresh herbs before cooking with them.

 No matter the type of produce you are going to be eating, herbs, fruit, etc., you should always carefully wash it before consumption.
-Fresh herbs and produce are often handled by many different people both in the stores, and in the fields and packing plants prior to it arriving into your home kitchen.
-Regardless if the herbs are traditionally grown, or are certified organic, the growing, harvesting, packaging, and sales processes all can leave bacteria looming on your fresh herbs.
+Fresh herbs and produce are often handled by many different people both in the stores and in the fields and packing plants prior to it arriving into your home kitchen.
+Regardless of the herbs are traditionally grown, or are certified organic, the growing, harvesting, packaging, and sales processes all can leave bacteria looming on your fresh herbs.

 Doesn't the heat from the cooking process kill the bacteria?

-While most foodborne illness bacteria dies at 141 degrees F. That doesn't eliminate the "icky" factor of consuming dirt, environmental residue, traces of manure, or other undesirable residues that could be lurking on the surface of your herbs.
+While most foodborne illness bacteria die at 141 degrees F. That doesn't eliminate the "icky" factor of consuming dirt, environmental residue, traces of manure, or other undesirable residues that could be lurking on the surface of your herbs.
 In the case of more widely used fresh herbs that are grown close to the ground, often eaten uncooked such as parsley, basil, cilantro, as well as lettuces, can pose a much larger potential for health risk.
 This is due to the fact they often don't undergo the cooking process.
-One of the most common seen bacterially contaminated herbs is cilantro also known as coriander.
+One of the most commonly bacterially contaminated herbs is cilantro also known as coriander.
 This herb is often covered in the gritty sand it's grown in.
 Sometimes cilantro is sold with its roots still left intact, potentially inviting unwanted bacteria and grit into your food.

 According to a report from the United States Food and Drug Administration: